 (2) Subsection (1) does not apply in respect of liabilities incurred by or on behalf of the association prior to incorporation.

-13. Powers of an incorporated association
+13. Powers of incorporated associations

 (1) Subject to this Act and to its rules, an incorporated association may do all things necessary or convenient for carrying out its objects and purposes, and in particular, may —